 Center for Personalized Medicine (Zentrum für personalisierte Medizin, ZPM)

-PD Dr. rer. nat.
+Prof. Dr. rer. nat.
 Jan Budczies (Pubmed)